codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Resources

-Our [sample project](https://github.com/codatio/sample-project-link-sdk) shows you how to add Link to a default React project.
+We've provided a [sample GitHub project](https://github.com/codatio/sample-project-link-sdk) that illustrates how to add the Embedded Link component to a React project.

 ## Prerequisites

-If you're using React, you'll need to use React version 17+ when embedding the Link component into your webpage or application.
+If you're using React, you'll need to use React version 17 or above when embedding the Link component into your webpage or application.

 If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
-For example, add UI copy, set file upload options, and choose whether steps in the Link flow are optional.
-These settings are applied to Embedded Link as well as Hosted Link.
+For example, you can add UI copy, set file upload options, and choose whether steps in the Link flow are optional or disabled.
+These settings apply to Embedded Link and Hosted Link.

 ## Get started with non-React frameworks

-Embedded Link is published to `https://link-sdk.codat.io` as an ES6 module.
+Embedded Link is published to https://link-sdk.codat.io as an ES6 module.
 To use the Embedded Link component in your app with a non-React JavaScript framework, perform the following steps:

 1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
 The component needs the `companyId` parameter to open Link for a specified company.
-For testing purposes, you can create a company in the Codat Portal instead.
+You can also create a company in the Codat Portal.

    :::note Company creation timeline
    We recommend you create a company at the same time as your SMB customer signs up within your app.